-The snow sloth lives primarily by eating hibernating lokukku.
-It finds a tree where a tribe is spending the winter, breaks through an air hole and slithers down for a feast.
-In their lethargic state, the lokkuku can rarely arouse themselves to fight, but if they do, the Snow Sloth is usually driven off.
+The snow sloth lives primarily by eating hibernating lokkuku.
+It finds a tree where a tribe is spending the winter, breaks through the air hole and slithers down for a feast.
+In their lethargic state, the lokkuku can rarely arouse themselves to fight, but if they do, the snow sloth is usually driven off.